Actemra

 - Viral infections

 Your health care provider should monitor you for infections during treatment with Actemra.
-Before you take this drug, make sure to talk about the risks and benefits with your doctor.
+Before taking this drug, talk about the risks and benefits with your doctor.

 Who’s Most at Risk for Actemra Complications?